CHÂTEAU DE LA POUPELIÈRE

-Built in the 16th century, the Château de la Poupelière was the residence of Guillaume Payen de la Poupelière, a member of the local minor nobility and owner of seven seigneurial lands.
-In the spring of 1562, it became a bastion of Protestantism in the Bocage region.
+Built in the 16th century, the Château de la Poupelière was the residence of Guillaume Payen de la Poupelière, a member of the local minor nobility and owner of seven seigneurial estates.
+In the spring of 1562, it became a stronghold of Protestantism in the Bocage region.

 Recent Articles